NISL-MSU/HSI-BandSelection/README.md

 * `network.py`: Contains all the network architectures used in this work.
 * `utils.py`: Additional methods used to transform the data and calculate the metrics.
-* `ModelStrategy.py`: Class used to train and validate a classifier on the selected dataset type.
+* `ModelStrategy.py`: Interface class used to train and validate a classifier on the selected dataset type.
 The parameters of the constructor of this class are:

         *classifier: Type of classifier.
 Options: CNN, ANN, SVM, or RF.
         *data: Type of data.
 Options: Kochia, Avocado, IP.